ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/sve/sve_armie.md

 48, -1042929472, 0, 1, 56, 0xffff81d09a60, 0xffff81cf66e4       st1d { z0.d }, p0, [x0, x1, lsl #3]
 ```

-We can identify 16 batches of 512-bit SVE load and stores.
+You can identify 16 batches of 512-bit SVE load and stores.
 All of them are unpredicated and handle 64 bytes, except the last iteration which handles 56 bytes to compute elements indexes [120-126].